OAuth grant types

 1. Create OAuth application - Register a new application in your provider’s developer console

-2. Configure redirect URI - Set the callback URL that Tracecat will provide during setup
+2. (If needed) Configure redirect URI - Set the callback URL that Tracecat will provide during setup

 3. Obtain credentials - Copy the client ID and client secret from your OAuth application